 From shopping districts to ancient wonders, there’s so much to see in this packed city.
 If you’re stuck with just one day in Beijing, it’s easy to end up spending more time travelling between sites and less time enjoying yourself.

 Luckily, many of the top attractions in Beijing are within walking distance (or at least an easy metro ride away).
 If plan your trip properly, you might just be able to get a little taste of everything.

-Ready for a day of non-stop fun in East Asia?
+Ready for a day of non-stop fun?
 Follow along with this complete 1-day Beijing itinerary as your guide…

 Table of Contents

 - What to do in Beijing in 24 hours: A complete 1-day itinerary

 - Where to stay: The best hotels for 24 hours in Beijing